Getting Started

 Simple solution.
 Make several passes.
 Self learners set their own schedule, so they have a big advantage here.

-For verbs, say, learn the standard -o verb endings in all the tenses.
+For verbs, learn the standard -o verb endings in all the tenses.
 Drill and practice.
 Get that down.
 Then go back and do it again, this time picking up the -a and -e and u- contract verbs.
 Then go a third time and pick up the odd ball stuff.
 Menos, idzos, like that.

 For nouns, learn all 24 forms of "the" absolutely cold.
 Write them up and down.
 Write them sideways.
 Write them in different gender order.